 What is your favourite social media platform to post on?
 I love your Instagram!

 Thank you so much- I’ve always loved Instagram and it’s always been my most popular platform, although the recent algorithm changes hit me hard: my engagement at the moment is only a third of what it was this time last year.
 I still love it, although I’ve definitely gravitated more towards Twitter in the past year.
-If you enjoy frequent rants about disability issues combined with musical theatre GIFS (and I mean, why wouldn’t you?), do say hello at @LifeOfPippa_
+If you enjoy frequent rants about disability issues combined with musical theatre GIFS (and I mean, why wouldn’t you?), do say hello over there.

 We first met at a blogging event for Lush, how did it feel going to your first event as a blogger?